-Amazon donates $8 million to affordable-housing efforts in Seattle, Virginia
+Amazon pledges $3 million to Virginia foundation to support affordable housing

+The program will allow students finishing two years at the community college to transfer to the four-year university, saving tuition in the process, officials said.

+The company announced the initiatives as Amazon Web Services opened a conference Tuesday in the District of Columbia on cloud computing and the public sector.
+(Amazon founder and CEO Jeff Bezos owns The Washington Post.)

-Amazon will donate $3 million to the Arlington Community Foundation in Virginia to support affordable housing and fight homelessness, and make a $5 million contribution to a similar charity in Seattle, the company announced Tuesday.
+Amazon will donate $3 million to the Arlington Community Foundation to support affordable housing and fight homelessness, and make a $5 million contribution to a similar charity in Seattle.

 Amazon also will match its employees’ contributions to selected local charities that aid housing in the two communities through Sept.
 30, up to $5 million.

-The initiative addresses concerns in both communities that the company’s robust creation of high-paying jobs – planned at its future new headquarters in Arlington, Virginia, and going on for years in Seattle — drives up housing prices and displaces established residents.
+The company’s robust creation of high-paying jobs – planned in Arlington and underway in Seattle – has caused anxiety in both communities about the impact on housing prices and the displacement of established residents.

-Critics and supporters alike have called on Amazon to do more for local housing.
-“I want to see Amazon have some skin in the game on affordable housing,” Sen. Mark Warner, D-Va., said Monday.

-The donation in Arlington is too small to cover the full cost of more than a handful of new housing units, which cost about $350,000 apiece, according to the Northern Virginia Affordable Housing Alliance.
-The need for new affordable units in the Virginia suburbs runs in the tens of thousands, according to local governments and housing analysts.

-Instead, Amazon’s donation will create a fund that can both subsidize some costs of new affordable housing – still estimated at only a couple of dozen units – plus pay for services for homeless people or others who can’t afford their rent.
+Amazon’s donation will create a fund that can both subsidize some costs of new affordable housing and pay for services for homeless people or others who can’t afford their rent.

-“Some of it may be for bricks and mortar, and some of it may be for support services,” said Jennifer Owens, president and chief executive of the Arlington Community Foundation.
-“The best uses of that $3 million have yet to be determined.”
+“Some of it may be for bricks and mortar, and some of it may be for support services,” said Jennifer Owens, president and CEO of the Arlington Community Foundation.

 She called the donation “generous” and “a significant investment in our community,” which will raise the total charitable funds managed by the foundation to $24 million from $21 million.

+But critics said the donation would get the company positive publicity while accomplishing little.

+“It’s a piddling amount for the problem at hand,” tweeted Alex Howe, co-leader of the northern Virginia branch of Democratic Socialists of America.

-Since Amazon announced in November that it was building a second headquarters facility in Crystal City, one of the biggest worries has been about the impact on housing costs.
-(Amazon CEO Jeff Bezos owns The Washington Post.)
+Since Amazon announced in November that it was building a second headquarters in Crystal City, critics and supporters alike have urged it to do more to support affordable housing and address homelessness.

+“I want to see Amazon have some skin in the game on affordable housing,” Sen. Mark Warner, D-Va., who supports the Crystal City headquarters, said Monday,

 The online retailer plans to hire at least 25,000 employees over the next 10 to 12 years with an average annual salary of at least $150,000.
-The first of 400 to be hired this year began work this month.

-Middle- and lower-income residents in neighborhoods near Crystal City fear the Amazon hires will drive up rents and housing prices, and force them to move elsewhere.
+Middle- and lower-income residents in neighborhoods near Crystal City fear the Amazon hires will drive up rents and housing prices, forcing them out.

 “Homelessness and affordable housing are real concerns in Seattle and the Washington, D.C., region,” Amazon Senior Vice President Jay Carney said.
-“As neighbors in both, we made these donations to [Seattle’s] Plymouth Housing and the Arlington Community Foundation because of their work and progress on housing stability and helping families improve their quality of life.”
+“As neighbors in both, we made these donations to (Seattle’s) Plymouth Housing and the Arlington Community Foundation because of their work and progress on housing stability and helping families improve their quality of life.”

-Plymouth Housing was founded in 1980 by members of downtown Seattle’s Plymouth Congregational Church.
-It embraces a “housing first” policy.
-It says it has more than 1,000 residents and 17 retail tenants in 14 buildings primarily in downtown Seattle.

 Carney said in a May interview with The Washington Post that the company would be able to plan better for its growth in Arlington than in Seattle, and thus would not aggravate housing problems as much.
 He did not provide details and said it is primarily the government’s responsibility to ensure there is an adequate supply of affordable housing.

-Arlington County Board Chair Christian Dorsey, a Democrat who has supported the Amazon project, said he was “pleased to see Amazon’s willingness to work together with other businesses and local community-based organizations to improve outcomes for our residents.”
+Arlington County Board Chairman Christian Dorsey, a Democrat who has supported the Amazon project, said he was “pleased to see Amazon’s willingness to work together with other businesses and local community-based organizations to improve outcomes for our residents.”

 Owens said Arlington was suffering from a serious housing shortage well before Amazon arrived.
-The county has lost nearly 90% of its market affordable housing over the past 20 years.
+The county has lost nearly 90% of its affordable housing over the past 20 years.

-She praised Amazon for what she said was a cooperative approach, in which the company sought to work with the foundation to find how to put the money to best use.
+She praised Amazon for what she said was a cooperative approach, in which the company sought to work with the foundation to determine how to put the money to best use.

 “What I’m excited about is that Amazon has come at this as a true partner rather than a prescriber,” she said.